kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 So, to bring it all together...

-In order to compile properly to the Kinode environment, based on the WIT file, every process must generate the WIT bindings for the `process` `world`, which is an interface for the Kinode kernel.
+Every process must generate WIT bindings based on a WIT file for either the default `process-v0` world or a package-specific `world` in order to interface with the Kinode kernel:

 ```rust
 {{#include ../../code/mfa-message-demo/mfa-message-demo/src/lib.rs:3:6}}